Hokishe Sema: Chief Minister of Nagaland

 After the elections to the Second Legislative Assembly (1969-1974), the Naga Nationalist Organisation won 22 of the total 40 seats for which elections were conducted, 12 seats from Tuensang Area were nominated from the region.
 Eventually, the 12 nominated members as well as eight Independent members lent support to the NNO on 12 February raising the strength of the NNO to 41.
-Thereby, Sema who was elected the leader of the NNO legislative party was sworn in as the third Chief Minister of Nagaland by the governor Braj Kumar Nehru.
+Thereby, Sema who was elected the legislative leader of the NNO was sworn in as the third Chief Minister of Nagaland by governor Braj Kumar Nehru.
 During his term, two no-confidence motions were moved against him.
 Both, however, were defeated.

 He lost his seat to Rano M. Shaiza in 1977.
 In the 1980s he was the leader of the Congress (I).
 In 1986 he became Chief Minister for brief period.

 Sema's tenure as chief minister is remembered for the role he played in getting Naga underground members to surrender and their subsequent integration and redeployment as a full battalion of the Border Security Force.
 From 1969 to 1974 and 1982–1987, his government provided Nagaland with a measure of political stability.